-Under the Euratom Treaty, the mission of the ITU19 is to be the European reference centre for basic actinide research, contributing to an effective safety and safeguards system for the nuclear fuel cycle and studying technological and medical applications of transuranium elements.
+Under the Euratom Treaty, the mission of the ITU23 is to be the European reference centre for basic actinide research, contributing to an effective safety and safeguards system for the nuclear fuel cycle and studying technological and medical applications of transuranium elements.
 Its continuously evolving scientific and technological studies have led to a variety of nuclear equipment, which is no longer required by current activities and is progressively being removed to allow optimum utilisation of its nuclear infrastructure.
-Consequently, the focus of the Karlsruhe site's D&WM Programme is on management of historical waste and the dismantling of obsolete nuclear equipment, such as glove boxes, some twenty of which are dismantled each year.
+Consequently, the focus of the Karlsruhe site's D&WM Programme is on management of historical waste and the dismantling of obsolete nuclear equipment, such as glove boxes.